Code-Institute-Submissions/dcd-milestone-project-recipe-hub/README.md

 ## Features

 ### Existing Features
-- The site uses basic user authentication to [create a user account](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L63-L76) and allow the user to [log in](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L51-L60) - the site is then accessible through the login/sign up functionality.
+- The site uses basic user authentication to [create a user account](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L68-L81) and allow the user to [log in](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L56-L65) - the site is then accessible through the login/sign up functionality.
 - Users can add a recipe by filling out the fields in the ['Add a Recipe'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/addrecipe.html) form.
-The [data](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L103-L118) from this form is then used to construct the recipe card.
+The [data](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L108-L123) from this form is then used to construct the recipe card.
 - View [recipe card](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/recipe.html) containing image and all information inputted in form including ingredients, method, cooking and preparation time etc.
-- There is the ability to [Edit](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/editrecipe.html)/[Delete](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L147-L150) recipes you as a user have added - recipes are protected from deletion by anyone else as delete button only available to owner of recipe.
+- There is the ability to [Edit](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/editrecipe.html)/[Delete](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L152-L155) recipes you as a user have added - recipes are protected from deletion by anyone else as delete button only available to owner of recipe.
-- A user can [Add](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/addcategory.html)/[Edit](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/editcategory.html)/[Delete](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L179-L182) categories
+- A user can [Add](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/addcategory.html)/[Edit](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/editcategory.html)/[Delete](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L184-L187) categories

 ### Features Left to Implement
 - Likes on recipes: Users can upvote recipes: I would add an additional field inside each MongoDB document for 'likes' and have this increment by 1 whenever the user clicks on the like button.
 - Search bar to filter on keywords: I would add a search bar in the navigation area, which would allow the user to search for keywords featured in the ingredients array.
+- For optimisation, I would move the logic behind the filtering of meals by category into the back-end of the project rather than filtering in the [front-end](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/filter.html)

 ## Technologies Used